Anamege/Tony-AnamegeBankingApplication/README.md

 # Tony-AnamegeBankingApplication

+Project Title: Fullstack Banking Application.

-This project is in partial fulfillment of my MIT Fullstack Coding Bootcamp.
-The Front End Banking Application required building, testing, and deploying a React banking application in addition to designing and building the UI components.
-While undertaking this project, I demonstrated my ability to use HTML, Javascript, React, Bootstrap, Visual Studio Code, and Babel.
+Description: This project is in partial fulfillment of my MIT Fullstack Coding Bootcamp.
+The Banking Application required building and testing an app with limited security, and improving it to become secure using React.

 In this app, I created several functionalities including ability to create accounts, take deposits and make withdraws within certain parameters.
 I also created login page where bank clients can gain access to their accounts to make transactions upon validation of their identities.
+I finally refactored the app's front end to ensure routes are connecting to the backend and UI behaving as expected.

+Installation Guide: This project can be cloned via GitHub at https://github.com/Anamege/Tony-AnamegeBankingApplication.

+Technology Used: While undertaking this project, I used HTML, Javascript, React, Bootstrap, Visual Studio Code, Babel and Docker.

+License: This project is licensed under MIT's user agreement.